 4. EF Lenses Have Several Key Features

 Canon is known for user-friendly interfaces and features, and its EF lens line is no exception.
 EF lenses are easy to mount, even for absolute beginners, with their lens mount index, which is usually a raised red dot on the camera body that clicks into place with a white square dot on the lens.
 Most EF lenses have a distance scale window, which allows the photographer greater control when it comes to choosing what will be in focus in the lens’ reach.
 A photographer has the option of choosing automatic or manual focus using an EF lens, and this is easily changed by a toggle switch on the lens ring.
 EF lenses also feature a tripod collar, image stabilization mode, and a soft focus ring.

-One great thing about Canon’s EF mount is that with a relatively inexpensive adapter, a photographer has the opportunity to easily work with several other types of lenses, including Nikon’s F-mount series.
+Canon’s EF mount can be used by a photographer to easily work with several other types of lenses, including Nikon’s F-mount series.
 The EF mount is easily adaptable due to its short flange focal distance and its large diameter; when using an adapter on other lens types the lens can lose its ability to focus at infinite lengths.
 Additionally, Canon’s EF mount is automatically compatible with other lenses form Carl Zeiss, Tokina, and Tamron, among others, though oftentimes there will be compatibility issues between a newer body and an older lens.